Petaling Jaya: Economy

 The 1980s saw the establishment of shopping malls like The Atria in Damansara Jaya and Subang Parade in the nearby suburb or satellite town of Subang Jaya.
 The Atria provided the opportunity for residents to patronise either the Japanese Kimisawa or the French Printemps department stores, as well as a Burger King restaurant.

 The commercial area in Seksyen 14 Petaling Jaya at night.

 In 1995, 1 Utama commenced operations at Bandar Utama.
-Jaya Jusco, a Japanese department store which had operated since 1984 at Taman Tun Dr Ismail later relocated as one of the anchor tenants of 1 Utama.
+Jaya Jusco (rebranded as Aeon in 2012), a Japanese department store which had operated since 1984 at Taman Tun Dr Ismail later relocated as one of the anchor tenants of 1 Utama.

 Lotus's (formerly Tesco) supermarket commenced operations in Mutiara Damansara in 2003.
 This was quickly followed by the Ikano Power Centre (now renamed as IPC Shopping Centre) in 2004 and The Curve in 2005.
-At about the same time, the 1 Utama new wing had commenced operations, which then became the largest shopping mall in Malaysia (or currently 12th largest shopping mall in the world).
+At about the same time, the 1 Utama new wing had commenced operations, which then became the largest shopping mall in Malaysia (or currently the 10th largest shopping mall in the world).